7PH/deadlock.js/README.md

 Therefore, I would strongly suggest to make controller handlers into separate files.

+Keep in mind that each worker will allocate a MySQL Pool with 'connectionLimit' connections.

 ## See also

 I made another library to handle caching promises

 @SEE https://github.com/7PH/Promise-Caching